 As you’re an Evertonian, who influenced you into becoming a toffee?

 My dad.
 He obviously played for Everton and with him scoring in the FA Cup Final and beating United to lift the trophy it was inevitable to love Everton.
-My dad has always kept up with the results of the teams he has played for, but he’s always loved Everton, and so have I. My dad was announced at halftime at Goodison a couple years ago and to see the appreciation and love that the Everton fans had for my dad was incredible.
+My dad has always kept up with the results of the teams he has played for.
+He’s always loved Everton, and so have I. My dad was announced at halftime at Goodison a couple years ago and to see the appreciation and love that the Everton fans had for my dad was incredible.

 Everyone at Dictate the Game would personally like to thank Jordan for not only this interview but for the cooperation and enjoyment that we had interviewing him.
 What a humble, kind-hearted Gentleman.
 It was an absolute pleasure doing this.

-You can find Jordan on Twitter Here.
-We all wish Jordan the very best of luck with his career and look forward to following his journey and staying in touch.
+You can find Jordan Rideout on Twitter Here.
+We all wish Jordan the very best of luck with his career.
+We look forward to following his journey and staying in touch.